aws-samples/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/100-cleanup.md

 weight = 100
 +++

+## Delete the sample code from your stack

-Open `bin/cdk-workshop.ts` and delete remove all resources from your stack and the relevant `import` statements.
+Open `bin/cdk-workshop.ts` and remove resources from your stack and the relevant `import` statements.

 You code should look like this.